Dem rep brushes off Pelosi pushback, says he’ll pursue Trump impeachment

 Even House Intelligence Chairman Adam Schiff, D-Calif., who is leading one of several Trump-focused investigations on Capitol Hill, sided with Pelosi, calling her “absolutely right” to hold back on impeachment proceedings.

 “A bipartisan process would have to be extra clear and compelling,” Schiff told reporters.
 “I think the speaker is absolutely right.
-In its absence, an impeachment partisan becomes a partisan exercise doomed for failure.
+In its absence, an impeachment [process] becomes a partisan exercise doomed for failure.
 And I see little to be gained by putting the country through that kind of wrenching experience.”

 But freshman Rep. Rashida Tlaib, D-Mich., who has repeatedly advocated impeachment, suggested she'd continue to speak her mind on the issue.